-Simple Vegan Blueberry Gazpacho Recipe made with fresh blueberries is a cold, refreshing summer soup that you just can’t resist.
+Simple Blueberry Gazpacho Recipe made with fresh blueberries is a cold, refreshing summer soup that you just can’t resist.
 Top with crunchy cucumber and fresh blueberries

 My local grocery store had a buy one / get one free sale on blueberries and I couldn’t resist getting a few!

 Gazpacho is basically cold soup.
 Its tomatoes mixed with spices and served cold.
 Traditionally, its made with tomatoes, but, gazpacho has been expanded to include any ingredient as long as its served in chill form